troychaplin/block-accessibility-checks/docs/js-integration.md

 # JavaScript Integration: Block Accessibility Checks

-This guide explains how to implement accessibility validation logic in JavaScript using the Block Accessibility Checks developer API.
+This guide explains how to implement accessibility validation logic in JavaScript using the Block Accessibility Checks Validation API.

 ## Overview